 The exchange project began In Autumn 2017 when Ellie took a team of six Yorkshire artists to Mexico City to experience Day Of The Dead and form collaborations.
 We then held an international conference on death and remembrance at Live Art Bistro in Leeds in Spring 2018 with a keynote presentation by Mexican Film Maker Vlady Diaz, Ethnographer Dr. Anni Raw and Ellie Harrison.
 This initial exchange forms the foundation of our ongoing collaboration with artists in Mexico.
 You can see all the photographs on our Facebook page.

-Most Recently in November 2020 we made Leeds City Ofrenda which you can see the full details of here
+In November 2020 we made Leeds City Ofrenda which you can see the full details of here

 Dr Anni Raw

 Zion Art Studios Collective include: